alehkot/druphpet/README.md

 # Druphpet Virtual Machine #
-A Puppet-based Drupal-ready VM suitable for instant and unified configuration of awesome-Dev environments.
+A very fast and Puppet-based Drupal-ready VM suitable for instant and unified configuration of local environments.
-You can easily add sites, databases, packages, etc. simply be editing `puphpet/config.yaml` file in Yaml format.
+You can easily add sites, databases, packages, etc. simply be editing `puphpet/config.yaml` file in YAML format.

 Based on VMs generated using [Puphpet](http://puphpet.com "Puphpet").

 The VM includes the fastest option available to synchronize folders in Windows - via SMB share.
-Please find the instuctions below on how to map a network drive.
+Please find the instructions below on how to map a network drive.

 ## Included ##
 - Ubuntu 64-bit Precise 14.04